 At brunch, I usually indulge in eggs benedict as I never make poached eggs and hollandaise sauce at home – too much work.
 Obstinate Daughter’s tomato hollandaise is worth the calories!

 I almost opted for the flatbread with butterbean puree since they are known for their flatbreads.
 The roasted beet plate and H.E.C croissant with egg, fontal cheese and garlic aioli were also tempting.
 Fortunately, beets feature prominently on many top Charleston restaurants menus.

 One Broad Street While photographing the Battery and Rainbow Row, another photo workshop attendee discovered a cool former bank dating from 1853 on the corner of Broad and East Bay.
-This new eatery, which opened in November 2017, now houses a bakery, bar and restaurant.
+This eatery houses a bakery, bar and restaurant.

 They had me at fresh squeezed orange juice and shakshuka.
 Their shakshuka, which combines chickpeas with tomatoes, greens, eggs and salsa verde, hit the spot.
 Sit at the bar and watch the baristas greet regulars, lounge at one of the brightly lit tables or grab a delightful pastry and coffee to takeaway.
 Workshop counterparts raved about their baked goods sourced from Normandy Farms Artisan bakery.